jtemel/jobserver/README.md

 # jobserver

 ## Abstract
 Host a TCP server with multi-client support that invokes jobs upon the clients request.
 The server maintains a log of its activation and de-activation time, all of the commands it receives and all the job output it sends.
 Clients can run a variety of commands, watch or kill active jobs or even request a new job for the server to run.
-The

 ## How to Use
 Navigate to the projects directory, then issue the following command to build the executables needed to run the jobserver.